5 simple steps to the best deal on a new car or truck

 Start by finding out how much you should pay at Edmunds (www.edmunds.com) or Kelley Blue Book (www.kbb.com).

-Use a copy of the window sticker to enter all the information you're asked about engines, accessories and even the color, into their price calculators.
+Use a copy of the window sticker to enter all of the information you're asked about engines, accessories and even the color, into their price calculators.
 When you're done, Edmunds or Kelley will provide you with three prices:

 MSRP.
 This should be very close to the suggested retail price on the sticker.
 If it is, then you know you've put in all of the right information.